NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 To control the lifetime of a single class handler, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Class-based HTTP Interaction handler registration with lifetime](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L33)]

+#### Registering from an Assembly

+> [!WARNING]
+> Registering all handlers from an assembly is not supported when publishing your application with Native AOT or with trimming enabled.
+In that case, register your handlers explicitly instead.

 To register every public class-based handler in an assembly at once, use @NetCord.Hosting.HttpInteractionHandlerServiceCollectionExtensions.AddHttpInteractionHandlers*.